 Hydrate patient, a liter of water a few hours before infusion!

-9) Upon completion, routinely treat injection site with DMSO, flaxseed oil, aloe vera, or something similar.
+9) Upon completion, routinely treat injection site with DMSO, flaxseed oil, aloe vera, or something similar for vein health.

-NOTE: Ozone is not a stable structure and we need to be able to manufacture it on site for immediate veterinary use.
+NOTE: Ozone is not a stable structure and we need to be able to manufacture it on site for immediate use.
 It typically has a half-life of 55 minutes in a 60cc disposable syringe.
 Dr. Frank Shallenberger says ozone deterioration is even greater at 50% in 30 minutes in a plastic syringe.
 That is not a long time!
 Ozone also is affected by temperature and air humidity.
-Ideally, fill syringe within minutes of actual injection.
+Ideally, fill syringe minutes before injection.

 Ozone Administration in Horses

 My method of choice for systemic ozone administration in the horse is direct intravenous infusion of 70 ug/ml ozone in oxygen.
 Given at a reasonable rate (1-3 ml/sec), no significant side effects are usually encountered.
 I have administered thousands of ozone treatments in the last ten years with minimal reactions occurring only rarely.
 The most common reaction is an "itchy" nose if the administration rate is too fast.
 I usually listen to the heart the first time a horse is given ozone as the hyper-oxygenation of the heart will slow the rate significantly and heart rates below 18 bpm can lead to syncope.
 In athletic horses, one and two degree heart blocks are common and will be more frequent during ozone administration.
 I reduce the rate of administration if blocks occur more often than every four beats, as blood pressure drops occur with lowered rate and two-degree blocks.